rollins-cms/mat310-spr20/sprint4/ex1/ex1.md

 # Exercise 1
+*based on a exercise originally by Jay Bagga*

-This exercise begins with a lab-like portion which walks you through a TM in JFLAP.
+This exercise is very lab-like portion and walks you through a TM in JFLAP.
 Then you have to answer some questions about it on your own.

 ## Introduction
 A Turing Machine (TM) is a powerful model which represents a general purpose computer.